 5. Information Management and Reporting: Portfolio successes can be tracked through periodic audits to ensure quality assurance and compliance.
 Dashboards provide a centralized view of reports from which senior leaders can retrieve data-driven insights.

 Incorporating these elements would prevent offices located worldwide from overlapping.
-Enterprise-wide utilization of resources invites greater support during project execution and leads to the strategic alignment of projects with the short and long-term enterprise business objectives.
+Enterprise-wide utilization of resources invites more significant support during project execution and leads to the strategic alignment of projects with the short and long-term enterprise business objectives.

 According to PMI(2017), out of 81% of the firms that house a PMO, over half of them also have a strategically positioned EPMO.
 Such companies report being able to complete 38% of their projects after aligning them to strategic goals.